 Los Angeles, California, 90095

-Directions to UCLA Covel Commons can be found here.
+Directions to UCLA Covel Commons and Parking Instructions

 We recommend that you allow 15 minutes for parking.

 Los Angeles, CA 90024